-The agency tracks the location of ADA-accessible buildings suitable as venues for public meetings.
-The agency also ensures that public transit or paratransit services are readily available for such meetings.
+The Agency tracks the location of ADA accessible buildings suitable as venues for public meetings.
+The Agency also works to ensure public transit or paratransit services are readily available for such meetings.

 16. Have meeting participants requested special assistance (e.g., interpretation services) ahead of any public event in the past year?
 If so, describe how the request was addressed.